joppevos/gofocus/README.md

 ## what?
-Gofocus disables access too websites for a given amount of time.
+Gofocus blocks access to websites for a specified time.

-Add websites you want to be blocked in `hosts`:
+Add the websites to be blocked in Hosts:

 ## todo
 - create installer